 It can be very frustrating to find cockroaches inside your home.
-You may find them in your kitchen, bathroom, and other dark, moist areas.
-Roaches also give off a bad odor when they die.
+They may be in your kitchen, bathroom, or other areas.
+Roaches also give off an unpleasant odor.

-These common pests can be difficult to get rid of.
-However, while professional pest control services can help with a heavy roach infestation, there are many home remedies and natural methods you can try.
+These common pests can be challenging to get rid of.
+However, many home remedies and natural methods can help control them.

 1. Baking Soda and Sugar

-Very shortly, the roaches will come out of hiding and eat the bait.
-The baking soda will kill them within 24 hours.
+The roaches will likely come out of hiding and eat the bait.
+If that happens, the baking soda will kill them within 24 hours.

 You can also get rid of roaches coming up the drain by pouring half a cup of baking soda down there.

-Borax powder and sugar mixture is another great home remedy you can try.
+Another excellent home remedy is a borax powder and sugar mixture.
 Once the roaches consume it, they will eventually die.

-The roaches won’t die instantly or overnight, but you should start to see results in a week or two.
+The roaches won’t die instantly or overnight, but you should start seeing results in a week or two.
+This remedy works great on palmetto bugs.

 3. Diatomaceous Earth

-Diatomaceous earth is deadly to many insect pests.
-Sprinkled onto the exoskeletons of roaches, DE will cause dehydration leading to death.
+Diatomaceous earth (DE) is deadly to many insect pests.
+When sprinkled onto the exoskeletons of roaches, DE causes dehydration, which leads to death.

-Ingested, DE will also have a deadly impact.
-However, it works better if it gets directly on their bodies.
+Ingesting DE will also have a deadly impact.
+However, it works better if it gets directly onto their bodies.

 4. Essential Oils

-Roaches seem to be repelled by the smell of peppermint, eucalyptus, cedar, tea tree, and oregano oils.
-Rosemary oil is also an excellent natural cockroach treatment as it is very toxic to them [1].
+The smell of peppermint, eucalyptus, cedar, tea tree, and oregano oils repels roaches.
+Rosemary oil is also an excellent natural cockroach treatment, as it is very toxic to them [1].

 5. Clean Up